 The Market Square and fountain date from the 16th century and earlier.

-At this point we were allowed about 45 minutes free time to shop or explore.
+We were allowed about 45 minutes free time to shop or explore.
 I opted to walk up to the castle.

 I enjoyed the brisk hike up the hill.
 The castle wasn't open, but the view was great and the exercise felt wonderful.
-The road was definitely steep and the cobbles were rough.
+The road was steep and the cobbles were rough.

 View of the Main River facing downstream.
 The river makes a sharp bend here.